 Parents will be required to complete an intra-district permit and will be contacted if/when space becomes available (please attach grades, attendance and behavior reports from the last school the student attended).

 Do I need to bring any documents to apply for Open Enrollment?

 No. Residency will be verified by district personnel.

 Is translation available during Open Enrollment?

-Can Special Education students participate in the Open Enrollment Process?
+Can Students with an IEP or 504 Plan participate in the Open Enrollment Process?